Regression as Classification: Influence of Task Formulation on Neural Network Features: RE-PARAMETERIZATION

+We denote the re-parameterized input-layer weights as $(s, c) \coloneqq G((a_1,a_2))$, and perform the following change of variable using $G$:

+where $\mu$ is the push-forward measure of $|a_1|d\nu(a_1,a_2)$ by $G$.
+The above change of variable defines a natural mapping:

-One can think of $c$ as the critical point (or ``kink'') of an input weight, that is the point of discontinuity in the corresponding feature. $s$ can be thought of as the sign of the feature.
-When $s=1$ / $-1$ the feature ramps rightwards / leftwards.
-For short-hand, we write $u=(s,c)$ and:
+where $\mu = T(\nu) \Longrightarrow F_\nu = f_{\mu}$.
+One can think of $c$ as the critical point or `kink' of an input weight, that is the point of discontinuity in the ReLU of the corresponding feature. $s$ can be thought of as the sign of the feature; when $s=1$ / $-1$ the feature ramps rightwards / leftwards.